-Catalog Course Description (include prerequisites):

-3 credit hours: A survey course designed to meet the needs of the non-science major.
-This course will provide a survey of biological principles with an emphasis on humans, including evolution, ecology, plant and animal diversity, and physiology
+Catalog Course Description (include prerequisites): 3 Credit Hours.
+A survey course designed to meet the needs of the non-science major.
+This course is an introduction to the science of biology including scientific method, physical and chemical properties of life, cell biology, genetics, and evolution.